Charles5247/Lizexpressltd/README.md

 # LizExpress

-**LizExpress** is a modern item-swapping platform where users can list personal items, interact through chats, and manage their favorites—all while maintaining privacy and secure access.
-The app is backed by Supabase with row-level security for robust access control.
+**LizExpress Ltd** is pioneering a modern barter system platform that allows users to trade goods and services online without needing cash transactions.
+This innovative approach aims to create a sustainable and community-driven marketplace, fostering economic resilience and resource sharing.
+The platform is designed to simplify barter transactions, making it accessible and efficient for users to exchange value seamlessly.
 ---

 ## 🚀 Current Status